Kristianstad: History

-The city's coat of arms depicts two lions holding the King Christian IV's crowned insignia, the monogram C4.
-The coat of arms was only slightly modified after the Swedish takeover following the 1658 Treaty of Roskilde in which the eastern third of Denmark was ceded to Sweden.
-The coat of arms is very similar to the coat of arms of the former town of Christianopel in eastern Blekinge, a town also founded by Christian IV.
-Since 1971, the coat of arms is used by Kristianstad Municipality.
-Kristianstad's coat of arms is one of the few coat of arms in the world depicting a foreign king's or queen's coat of arms.
-A reason for the Swedes to continue using the old coat of arms could be its colours – blue and yellow, but Denmark is also held in high regard locally in Scania.
+In 1658 Scania, Kristianstad and the eastern third of Denmark was ceded to Sweden following the Treaty of Roskilde.

 Pylyp Orlyk was after 1709 chosen as a Hetman in exile by the cossacks and the Swedish king Charles XII.
 While in Bender Orlyk wrote one of the first state constitutions in Europe.
 This Constitution of Pylyp Orlyk was confirmed by Charles XII and it also names him as the protector of Ukraine.
 After 1714 Orlyk now together with several other cossacks followed the Swedish king Charles XII to Sweden.
 Orlyk with his family and about 40 other Cossacks arrived in Ystad, Sweden in late November 1715.
 After some months in Ystad they lived in the city of Kristianstad for some years.
 Orlyk wrote numerous proclamations and essays about Ukraine including the 1710 Constitution of Pylyp Orlyk.

 Kristianstad served as capital of Kristianstad County between 1719 and 1997.
 It now houses the administration and the regional parliament of the Skåne Regional Council.
-For a long time Kristianstad also was a very important garrison town, the A3 Wendes Artillery Regiment and the P6 South Scanian Infantry Regiment being the towns most prominent military units.
+For a long time Kristianstad also was a very important garrison town, the Wendes Artillery Regiment (A 3) and the North Scanian Regiment (P 6) being the town's most prominent military units.
 Also the town housed for many years the so-called Scanian Fortification Brigade.
 The Wendes Artillery Regiment served with distinction in the Napoleonic Wars.
 One of Sweden's higher courts of appeal was located in Kristianstad before being moved to Malmö in 1917.